 However, Gartner estimates 40 percent of all IT service desks requests are still tied to password change requests, which hurts productivity and needlessly raises the cost of doing business.
 Password management systems help enterprises experience improved security posture while adhering to industry and government regulations.
 Not only is staff more productive, but it’s also easier to enforce centralized password policies across all users, applications and devices.
 These efficiencies significantly reduce the burden on help desk staff and cut costs.

 There’s a decades-old debate about whether passwords are dead.
 But passwords continue to be the most widely used and accepted method of authentication, so they aren’t going away anytime soon.
-And while they are essential, passwords also threaten an enterprise’s security, with 37% of respondents to SailPoint’s 2017 Market Pulse Survey citing password hygiene as a big factor in their organization’s overall risk profile.
+And while they are essential, passwords also threaten an enterprise’s security, with 75% of respondents to SailPoint’s 2018 Market Pulse Survey admitting they reuse passwords across accounts, including work and personal.

 Password management might seem old hat, but it’s shocking to hear just how many organizations still aren’t doing it right.
 Users have so many passwords to remember, they’re cutting corners by not regularly updating them and making them unique.
 Duplication across applications is also a big problem – even among organizational and personal applications – and it creates a gateway for attackers to easily get access to enterprise data.
 Even IT decision makers within enterprises, who should be leading by example, have bad password habits.
 In a recent poll conducted by Vanson Bourne, they found 55% of IT decision makers have used the same password at work and in their personal life, and nearly a third admitted to using easy-to-guess words for their passwords.